A blog for students on the FDLT and BALT courses at the University of Northampton

 What will happen on the first day?

-On your first day you will meet one of the FDLT tutors, Jean Edwards.
+On your first day you will meet one of the FDLT tutors, Adam Chapman.
 You will have met me on Saturday.
-I will guide you through the day which comprises of two sessions, the morning session from 9am until midday and the afternoon session from 1pm until 4pm.
+I will guide you through the day which comprises of three sessions, the morning sessions (9am-11am and 11am-1pm) and the afternoon session from 2pm until 4pm.

 What should I bring?